It’s going to be difficult.

 Buffer grew to 100,000 users by getting 150 guest posts published in 9 months.

-I’ll share more such amazing guest blogging campaigns in this post.
+In this post on top guest blogging tips, I’ll share more such amazing guest blogging campaigns.

-But, if you are only starting to guest blog, this Google announcement could scare you.
+But, if you’re just starting out as a guest blogger, this Google announcement could scare you.

 I know: You don’t want to annoy Google.